vhr1975/GenAI-Tutorial/4 rag-chainlit-llama-faiss/README.md

 ## Retrieval Augmented Generation

-We are using a methodology called Retrieval Augmented generation:
+We are using a methodology called Retrieval Augmented Generation:

 ![Retrival Augmented Generation Methodology](images/rag.jpg)